ibm-cloud-docs/satellite/locations.md

       </tr>
       <tr>
       <td><code>--cos-bucket &lt;cos_bucket_name&gt;</code></td>
       <td>Optional: Enter the name of the {{site.data.keyword.cos_full_notm}} bucket that you want to use to back up the control plane data.
-Otherwise, a new bucket is automatically created in a {{site.data.keyword.cos_short}} instance in your account.<p class="important">Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
-If the service instance or bucket is deleted, your control plane data cannot be backed up.</p></td>
+Otherwise, a new bucket is automatically created in a {{site.data.keyword.cos_short}} instance in your account.</td>
       </tr>
       <tr>
       <td><code>--ha-zone &lt;ZONE1_NAME&gt; --ha-zone &lt;ZONE2_NAME&gt; --ha-zone &lt;ZONE3_NAME&gt;</code></td>